ISISNeutronMuon/MDMC/doc/explanation/minimizers.rst

 Through this, the minimizer is guaranteed to end up at the bottom of *some* valley.
 However, if it ends up at the bottom of a valley, it has no way of knowing whether it's the deepest in all the land, and it is stuck down there.
-More complicated algorithms have ways of dealing with this (in fact, the Metropolis-Hastings algorithm - explained below - solves this problem!).
+More complicated algorithms have ways of dealing with this.

 Nonetheless, this is an example of minimization; our inputs are the x and y coordinates of the minimizer's current position, and the output is their altitude at that location.